Custodian REIT (LSE: CREI), the UK commercial real estate investment company, today reports its final results for the year ended 31 March 2018.

 The Company has provided fully for those receivable balances that it does not expect to recover.
 This assessment has been undertaken by reviewing the status of all significant balances that are past due and involves assessing both the reason for non-payment and the creditworthiness of the counterparty.
-Trade receivables include £0.1m (2016: £0.1m) which are past due as at 31 March 2017 for which no provision has been made because the amounts are considered recoverable.
-Included within accrued income are deferred lease incentives totalling £2.48m which are to be held for a period over one year.
+Trade receivables include £0.2m (2017: £0.1m) which are past due as at 31 March 2018 for which no provision has been made because the amounts are considered recoverable.

 The Directors consider that the carrying amount of trade and other payables approximates to their fair value.
 Trade payables and accruals principally comprise amounts outstanding for trade purchases and ongoing costs.
 For most suppliers interest is charged if payment is not made within the required terms.
 Thereafter, interest is chargeable on the outstanding balances at various rates.
 The Company has financial risk management policies in place to ensure that all payables are paid within the credit timescale.